How To Tell Someone, “I Don't Like You, But I Love You”

 Takeaway

-It can be common to feel that you dislike someone, even if you love them.
+It can be common dislike some things about a person, or even the person themselves, even if you love them.
 Often, it’s best to address these feelings instead of allowing them to build up and lead to resentment.
 You might seek advice from others, actively communicate with the person you dislike, acknowledge their emotions, and speak to a therapist about the situation.
 Online therapy can make it easy to connect with a licensed mental health professional who can help.

 Receive compassionate guidance in love